 Working as a housemaid, the Filipina is currently being held and under investigation by the Kuwait State Security.
 Although her name has not been released to the media, it is known that she entered Kuwait in June this year and that she is 32 years old.

 Sources say the Ministry of Interior monitored one of the email accounts of the Filipina, she reportedly used a fake name and a nickname to avoid detection.

-Kuwait authorities said their surveillance of the woman showed that she used the Telegram messaging app to contact her husband in Libya.
+The gulf state authorities said their surveillance of the woman showed that she used the Telegram messaging app to contact her husband in Libya.

 Authorities say she was waiting for approval from her husband, or IS directly, to carry out a suicide bomb attack in Kuwait.

 The Department of Foreign Affairs spokesperson Charles Jose, said the Philippines has yet to be officially notified of her arrest but intend to ask for access to her while incarcerated to determine her identity and establish the circumstances surrounding her case.